-86% reported high levels of of children enjoyment 95% reported high levels of of adults interest 91% reported that their group learned
+86% reported high levels of of children enjoyment 95% reported high levels of of adults interest of adults something new

-Sun, Earth, Universe exhibition 89% reported high levels of of adults enjoyment 73% reported high levels of of children enjoyment of children something new

-80% reported that their group learned of children something new
+Sun, Earth, Universe exhibition

+73% reported high levels of of children enjoyment 91% reported that their group learned
-5/2 min. average dwell time

-Visitors spent a lot of time in the 600ft Sun, Earth, Universe exhibition.
+80% reported that their group learned of adults something new 5/2 min. average dwell time Visitors spent a lot of time in the 600ft Sun, Earth, Universe exhibition.
 This dwell time is favorable when compared to other studies of exhibitions across the country, suggesting that visitors were more likely engaged in learning behaviors and had a more in-depth visit.1

-61% reported increased

-of children curiosity

-"We are programmed to

-think of living things on

-Earth, like plants, but don't think about nonliving things.
-Seeing

-these [activities] made

-me think more - not just

-about living things - but

-the whole [planet]."

-- an adult